juggernautjha/lambdatorrent/README.md

 ### Current Status
 - Fully functional, monadic **Bencode** parser, written without using any parsing libraries.
 - An implementation of the **Tracker** Protocol, can get a list of peers, and verify hashes.
+- A (possibly very inefficient) implementation of the **Peer Wire** protocol.
+For some reason TCP connections take a long time to materialize, so we wrote a dead simple echo server to as the proof of concept.
+It _should_ work with _real_ peers but I haven't verified this.
+It will work with minimal changes anyway.

 ### WIP
-- Implementing the peer wire protocol.
-For some reason TCP connections take a long time to materialize.

 ### Future Work
+- Make the PWP implementation better.
 - Put downloaded chunks together.
-- Maybe figure out seeding.
+- Maybe figure out seeding. (**Update** : Its figured out).
 - Magnet link parser because piratebay has moved away from .torrent files.
-Should be a drop in replacement.
+Should be a drop in replacement.  (**Update** : Nope.
+Requires an understanding of DHTs, and I am retarded).

 ### Trivia